10 fun things to do outdoors in Brighton this spring

 Unfortunately, during the Spring and Summer when the number of visitors to Brighton increases, so does the litter they leave behind.
 Luckily, there are lots of organisations that run fun beach cleans that you can get involved with and give something back to the community.

 The Pier2Pier Beach Clean organisation offer regular silent disco beach cleans throughout the year on Brighton beach, supplying headphones, music and litter-picking tools to create a beach clean experience like no other!
-Check their website for details of 2021 beach clean dates which will be available soon:

 Take a stroll down the sea front